 Do you want to grow your social media followers, while updating your website with new, engaging content?
-You can achieve that and more by adding feeds from your social channels right on your site.
+You can achieve that and more by integrating your social media content right on your site.

 In this article, we show you how to add social media feeds to your WordPress site.
-Then you can delight visitors with relevant content, boost your followers, and secure more potential customers.
+By integrating social media into your website, you can delight visitors with relevant content, boost your followers, and secure more potential customers.

 Since this article is packed full of guides for adding more than one type of social media feed to WordPress, here is a table of contents to help you navigate: